-Team leaders can create that environment by bringing the team together to discuss and learn how to provide this feedback.
-In Patrick Lencioni’s book, The Five Dysfunctions of a Team, we learn how the actions of individual and collective team members – or, oftentimes inaction – lead to conflict, lack of commitment, lack of accountability to each other, and ineffective results, usually grounded in a lack of trust.
-If team members would just talk to each other – provide feedback – they’d learn how they can work more cohesively together (Lencioni, 2002).
+In Patrick Lencioni’s book, The Five Dysfunctions of a Team, we learn how the actions or inaction of team members leads to destructive conflict, lack of commitment, lack of accountability to each other, and ineffective results.
+These issues are usually grounded in a lack of trust.
+If team members would just talk to each other—provide feedback—they’d learn how they can work more cohesively together (Lencioni, 2002).

 Trust One Another Through Sharing.